 The themes and topics covered in the monographs of the library essentially belong to the following disciplines: geography and physical geography, oceanography, environmental sciences, general science, mathematics, physics, chemistry, geology, natural history - biology, microbiology, social aspects of medicine, agriculture general, environmental and chemical technology and technology, mining engineering.
 Overall, the library has about 2500 volumes.

-The central library of Portovenere
+The library of Lerici

-The Library of the National Institute of Geophysics and Volcanology at the Porto Venere site is a specialized technical-scientific structure included in the INGV library system and in the SBN Ligure Pole and operates at a local level.
+The Library of the National Institute of Geophysics and Volcanology at the Lerici site is a specialized technical-scientific structure included in the INGV library system and in the SBN Ligure Pole and operates at a local level.
 It helps to disseminate information, documents and multimedia material to professors, student researchers and citizens.

 The Nautilus children's science library: - favors the promotion of study and reading in the field of earth sciences; - allows the enhancement of scientific book production for children to facilitate dialogue between the world of research and school; - promotes new paths of knowledge in the scientific field allowing the development of creativity of children in these sectors; - stimulates new bibliographic initiatives in research sectors of great cultural interest.